 References to the availability of statutory minimum damages are conspicuous in the publications of another type of licensing organization which may be described as borderline.
 Two such licensors have circularized radio stations in recent years offering licenses to perform listed compositions or arrangements.
 The lists contain a high proportion of works that are patently in the public domain.
-The list of one of these licensors appeared to include all the major works of Stephen Foster; the other included, among 83 entries under the letter A, the following: "Abide With Me," "Adeste Fidelis," "All Through the Night," "America," "America the Beautiful," "Angels We Have Heard," "Annie Laurie," "Asleep in the Deep," "Au Clair de la Lune," "Auld Lang Syne," "Away in a Manger," and a number of others which, though not of such unchallenged antiquity, are surely not aubient to conversely.
-If the lieupoor was offering enveloped with not subject to copyright.
+The list of one of these licensors appeared to include all the major works of Stephen Foster; the other included, among 83 entries under the letter A, the following: "Abide With Me," "Adeste Fidelis," "All Through the Night," "America," "America the Beautiful," "Angels We Have Heard," "Annie Laurie," "Asleep in the Deep," "Au Clair de la Lune," "Auld Lang Syne," "Away in a Manger," and a number of others which, though not of such unchallenged antiquity, are surely not subject to copyright.
 If the licensor was offering anything with respect to these works, it must have been a particular arrangement, a fact that was, however, certainly not made clear.